liv-daliberti/maxent-grpo/README.md

 ### Eval Sampler
 - If `do_eval: true` and a test/validation split is available, the trainer evaluates on a subsample of the eval split for speed: 10% of examples up to 1,000 (min 1), shuffled with the run seed.
-- This behavior is in `src/grpo.py` and does not override any other YAML parameters.
+- This behavior is in `src/open_r1/grpo.py` and does not override any other YAML parameters.

+## Documentation
+- Build locally: `pip install -r docs/requirements.txt && sphinx-build -b html docs _build/html`
+- Read the Docs is configured via `.readthedocs.yaml` (Sphinx autodoc with heavy deps mocked).
+- Make convenience: `make docs` (see `Makefile` for more targets)

 ##

 ## Recipes → Parameters
 - All training/runtime parameters come from the selected recipe YAML via TRL’s parser (`GRPOScriptArguments`, `GRPOConfig`, `ModelConfig`).
-- The entrypoint `src/grpo.py` does not hardcode training knobs; it only:
+- The entrypoint `src/open_r1/grpo.py` does not hardcode training knobs; it only:
   - builds prompts from `dataset_prompt_column` with the optional `system_prompt`,
   - ensures PAD token behavior is sane for causal LMs,
   - enables `return_reward` if it isn’t already set (so rewards are logged/available),